philipptrenz/sunportal/README.md

 sudo python3 sunportal.py
 ```

+Open a browser and navigate to the IP address of the Raspberry Pi to see the website.

-If you want to run sunportal as a service on boot:
+To run _sunportal_ on boot:
 ```bash
 # make the scripts executable
 sudo chmod 755 sunportal.py